cozy/cozy.github.io/src/tutorials/data/queries.md

 In order to efficiently filter documents through selectors and sort them, it is important to correctly index data.
 An index is a way to organize documents in order to retrieve them faster.

-An important point to keep in mind is that **any field involved in a selector should be indexed** for performances.
-Otherwise, the documents filtering will be processed by CouchDB by fetching all the database documents and performing the selector in memory, which can be very time-consuming when the database grows.
+Most often, you will need to index fields to query data efficiently.
+Otherwise, the documents filtering will be processed by CouchDB through a full scan, i.e. fetching all the database documents and performing the selector in memory.
+This can be very time-consuming when the database grows.
 In some cases, it can even prevent the query to be run.
+Thus, when an index is required, **any field involved in a selector should be indexed**.

+ℹ️ It is not always necessary to index fields to filter data.
+For instance, let's assume you want all the folders inside a sub-folder, but not the trash (which is a special folder with a fixed `_id`).
+You should index the `type` (to exclude files) and `dir_id` (to specifiy this specific sub-folder), but you should not index the `_id` (to exclude the trash): this can easily be done on the application level.
+Here, indexing `_id` would make the index grows unnecessarily and impact the database performances.

+⚠️ Maintaining a lot of indexes is costful for the database: you should think careful about your queries and re-use existing index when possible.

-⚠️ For this reason, cozy-client automatically indexes fields declared in a `where` call.
+⚠️ cozy-client automatically indexes fields declared in a `where` call.
 However, this currently only works for simple queries with implicit combinaison operators, i.e. where all the fields are declared at the first level of the object.
 For any query involving explicit operators, you can use the [`indexFields`](https://docs.cozy.io/en/cozy-client/api/cozy-client/#QueryDefinition+indexFields) method, see below for an example.

 Here, we explain how you can index fields to efficiently query documents.
 If you are interested on why indexing is important and how your performances can dramatically vary, you can go to the advanced explanations [here](./advanced.md#indexes-performances-and-design).